Energy efficiency project support

 Who is eligible?

-To be eligible for a project grant, businesses must:
+To be eligible for project support, businesses must:

 - submit a project that is electricity efficiency-related